Nursing at Rutgers Cancer Institute

 Nursing Spotlight

-Carla Schaefer, DNP, RN, OCN, CENP, associate chief nursing officer at Rutgers Cancer Institute of New Jersey, shares about the challenge of lifelong learning for nurses and the process of deciding which graduate nursing program is best for you.
+Carla Schaefer, DNP, RN, OCN, CENP, associate chief nursing officer at Rutgers Cancer Institute, shares about the challenge of lifelong learning for nurses and the process of deciding which graduate nursing program is best for you.
 Read more

-Dorothy PierceDorothy N. Pierce, DNP, NP-C, CRN, CBCN, a nurse practitioner in the Department of Radiation Oncology at Rutgers Cancer Institute of New Jersey, highlights the role of advanced practice nurses (APNs) in providing supportive care for patients experiencing radiation proctitis.
+Dorothy PierceDorothy N. Pierce, DNP, NP-C, CRN, CBCN, a nurse practitioner in the Department of Radiation Oncology at Rutgers Cancer Institute, highlights the role of advanced practice nurses (APNs) in providing supportive care for patients experiencing radiation proctitis.
 Read more

 Kellie ZeichnerThe Oncology Nurse-APN/PA recently interviewed Kellie Zeichner, RN, BSN, OCN, Nurse Clinician Infusion Educator, who discussed her career path, some of the rewards and challenges of her job, what she is currently excited about in the field of cancer care, and the importance of achieving a healthy life/work balance.
 Read more